vncntt/vncntt.github.io/_posts/2024-11-05-Veritasium-Video-on-Lagrangian-Mechanics.markdown

 # Introduction and Basic Principles

-Maupertuis's principle of least action states that the action, defined as:
+Maupertuis' principle of least action states that the action, defined as:

 \\[ S_0 = \sum mvs \\]